Efficient Quantum Work Reservoirs at the Nanoscale

 In stochastic thermodynamics, it is well-known that the maximal extractable work from a state transition $\rho_{S} \to \rho_{S}'$ is the (negative) nonequilibrium free energy difference.
-The maximum is achieved when there is no dissipation.
-However, we cannot always achieve zero dissipation with two-level work reservoirs in single-shot thermodynamics; as shown above.
-With two-level work reservoirs, we can only contract a thermomajorization curve by a factor.
-Two-level work reservoirs are not powerful enough to achieve zero dissipation for every state transition.
+The maximum is approached when the dissipation is arbitrarily small.
+However, as we showed, zero dissipation with two-level work reservoirs cannot always be approached in single-shot thermodynamics.
+This is due to the fact that, with two-level work reservoirs, we can only contract a thermomajorization curve by a factor.
+Two-level work reservoirs are not powerful enough to approach zero dissipation for every state transition.

 To remove this restriction, we generalized two-level work reservoirs to multi-level work reservoirs.
-The extractable work is then defined as the difference in expectation value of work reservoir energy: $W=\sum_{i}r_{i}(\epsilon_{i}'-\epsilon_{i})$.
+The extractable work is then defined as the difference in the expectation values of work reservoir energies: $W=\sum_{i}r_{i}(\epsilon_{i}'-\epsilon_{i})$.
 Naturally, a two-level work reservoir can be treated as a special case where $W=\epsilon'-\epsilon$.
 Our work value definition is similar to that in stochastic thermodynamics: $dw = \sum_{i}p_{i}d\epsilon_{i}$, where the work is defined as the system energy change while keeping the system probability distribution unchanged \cite{aaberg2013truly}.

-Here, the probability distribution components of the work reservoirs do not change overall.
+Here, though, the probability distribution components of the work reservoirs do not change overall.
 For each nonzero component, there is a corresponding energy level change in the work reservoir.
 Our results show that we can achieve reversibility in single-shot thermodynamics with multi-level work reservoirs.
 The price paid, however, is that the size of the thermal baths must be infinite.
 The dissipation can be written as:

-where $I$ is the mutual information \cite{reeb2014improved,richens2018finite}.
+where $I(\cdot;\cdot)$ is the mutual information \cite{reeb2014improved,richens2018finite}.
 Since the heat $Q$ transferred to the bath is nonzero, if we only have thermal baths of finite size, the dissipation is strictly positive.
 Appendix \ref{appenix:finiterealization} gives an example where we construct the joint unitary operator explicitly.
 We show that to approach zero dissipation, the bath size must be infinite.